 Passengers should make sure that the driver has turned on the meter, or that they have negotiated a fare beforehand.
 Metered taxis that look to be in poor condition, or taxis that don't have a meter should be avoided.
 Tipping is appreciated, but not expected.

 Ride-hailing services such as Uber are available in Cape Town and are a good way to get around the city, especially at night.
 With affordable rates and reliable pickups, Uber is a useful app to have on one's phone.

 Although a growing number of environmentally conscious Capetonians are turning to their bicycles to get around, expats will find that infrastructure in Cape Town is a far cry from some of Europe's cycle-friendly cities.
 Still, there are several cycling paths in the city centre and in parts of the Southern Suburbs as part of efforts to decrease congestion.
 Of particular note is the MyCiTi cycle route which is designed to connect with public transport routes.

-The city's cycling infrastructure still has room for improvement, though – for example, not all of the cycle lanes and routes are connected.
-If traversing an area without one, cyclists must ensure that they are easily visible to motorists and should be aware of surrounding vehicles at all times.
+The city's cycling infrastructure still has room for improvement, though.
+For instance, not all of the cycle lanes and routes are connected.
+If traversing an area without cycle lanes, cyclists must ensure that they are easily visible to motorists and should be aware of surrounding vehicles at all times.

 ►For info on purchasing a vehicle, see Buying a Car in South Africa